-The Euonymus scale, Unaspis euonymi, female secretes dark, oyster-shaped armor about 1⁄16-inch long.
-The armor of male nymphs is narrow (1⁄32-inch long) and white.
+The Euonymus scale females, Unaspis euonymi, secrete dark, oyster-shaped armor about 1⁄16-inch long.
+The armor of male nymphs is narrow, 1⁄32-inch long, and white.
 Mature males are tiny two-winged insects that emerge from their armor to mate with the females (Females do not leave the protective covering).
 Eggs are tiny, yellow, oval and are only found beneath the mother's armor.
 Young crawlers are yellow and very small before they secrete the protective scale covering (armor).
 Males are usually more numerous than females, and with dense infestations, clusters of the white male armor on the leaves and twigs is noticeable from a distance.

 Euonymus scale is found throughout North Carolina wherever its host plants grow.
 Euonymus scale is the most commonly reported insect pest of euonymus, pachysandra and celastrus in North Carolina.
 Female scale feed by inserting microscopic, thread-like mouth parts into the plant and sucking out fluids.
 This scale usually has two or three generations per year.
 The males emerge and mate with the females.
 The females lay eggs under their protective shell, and the tiny crawlers hatch and emerge from the mother's shell in April, May and June.
 They crawl along the leaves and stems before inserting their mouthparts.

 Another brood hatches in late summer, and a partial third brood may appear even later so that all stages of development are present during most of the year.
 Although this scale is small, infestations are often dense and plainly visible particularly with heavy populations where males usually greatly outnumber female scales.